HypnoBirthing® – Natural Birth

 Now in its 25th year, HypnoBirthing® is currently taught in 46 countries and has helped thousands of parents.
 HypnoBirthing’s popularity is growing and now has a worldwide celebrity following, including Pamela Anderson, Jessica Alba and last but not least, Kate Middleton.

-Ilona Fritsch, MHt, HBCE, has been a HypnoBirthing® practitioner since 1997 and offers courses in both French and English in Montreal, St-Sauveur and Laval, Québec helping expectant parents to prepare for the birth of their baby.
+Ilona Fritsch, MHt, HBCE, has been a HypnoBirthing® practitioner since 1997 and offers courses in both French and English in Montreal, St-Sauveur and Laval, Québec helping expectant parents to prepare for the natural birth of their baby.

 Ilona also provides training for those who wish to obtain their certification and to start their own professional practice.